 Catherine is employed by Transamerica Corporation.
 Since joining the organization in 1995, she has held a number of positions and has identified and implemented short- and long-term strategic initiatives, including the founding of the nonprofit Transamerica Institute and its Transamerica Center for Retirement Studies.
 Prior to her employment at Transamerica, Catherine spent nearly a decade at The Walt Disney Company, serving in a number of information services and business planning posts.

-Catherine volunteers for a number of community organizations and currently serves as a Trustee for the California Science Center Foundation.
-She is also a member of the Scripps College Alumni Association, for which she has served as National Reunion Giving Chair and Chair of the Ellen Browning Scripps Society.
+She volunteers for a number of community organizations and currently serves as a Trustee for the California Science Center Foundation.
+She is also an active member of the Scripps College Alumnae Association and serves on its Alumnae Leadership Council.

 Catherine earned her bachelor’s degree in British and American literature at Scripps College, Claremont, California, and her master’s of business administration at the University of California, Irvine.